adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 During the session, Statements are collected and sent to the LRS much like SCORM SCOs reporting to the LMS.
 Statements can be sent to the LRS either immediately or collected and sent as a bundle.

-To indicate termination of the SCO attempt, send a statement with the terminated ADL Verb, the object ID set to the IRI for this SCO, and the context activities parent activity set to the course activity IRI.
+To indicate termination of the SCO attempt, send a statement with the terminated ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.

-To suspend a SCO session, send a statement with the suspended ADL Verb, the object ID set to the IRI for this SCO, and the context activities parent activity set to the course activity IRI.
-And to resume the SCO session, send a statement with the resumed ADL Verb, the object ID set to the IRI for this SCO, and the context activities parent activity set to the course activity IRI.
+To suspend a SCO session, send a statement with the suspended ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.
+And to resume the SCO session, send a statement with the resumed ADL Verb, the object ID set to the IRI for this SCO, and the context activity's parent activity set to the course activity IRI.
 Continue to use the same attemptId query parameter as generated during the initialization process.

 To find the learner’s experiences of the latest attempt, query the LRS for statements with an activity ID of the SCO IRI.
 Since the LRS returns statements ordered by descending stored time, the first statement in the list should be from the latest attempt.
-Use the context activities grouping SCO IRI, with the attemptId query parameter, to query the LRS again for all statements with a related activity ID of that attempt SCO IRI.
+Use the context activity's grouping SCO IRI, with the attemptId query parameter, to query the LRS again for all statements with a related activity ID of that attempt SCO IRI.

 ## 6.0 Mapping the SCORM Data Model to xAPI Statements
 The following is a list of SCORM data model elements and the equivalent xAPI statement.
 Using this mapping will allow systems to interpret the xAPI statements in an interoperable way.

 #### Entry
 Entry is used to indicate the attempt state of the activity - is this a new attempt on the activity or a continuation of the previous attempt?
 There is no direct mapping to an xAPI statement such as “actor entered activity with result ab-initio”.
-Instead this is implied by issuing a statement with the ADL Verb initialized and a new attemptId on the grouping activity.
+Instead this is implied by issuing a statement with the ADL Verb `initialized` and a new attemptId on the grouping activity.

 __SCORM 2004:__ `cmi.entry=ab-initio`
 __SCORM 1.2:__ `cmi.core.entry=ab-initio`